Mobility & Transportation

 The Challenges of Engaging Residents

-The Proposal Based on Citizen Experiences
+The Proposal Based on Residents' Experiences

-It was clear from the start that López Mateos doesn’t pose only a transportation problem — it is a multidimensional challenge for all communities involved, and it requires interdisciplinary solutions.
+It was clear from the start that López Mateos didn't pose only a transportation problem — it is a multidimensional challenge for all communities involved, and it requires interdisciplinary solutions.
 The experiences and ideas from residents validated this approach and provided more depth and insights on which the proposal is based.
 All of the results were thoroughly reviewed by the technical teams of several Secretariats such as Public Work, Transportation, Security, Education, Economic Development and the Metropolitan Institute of Planning and Development Managing with the Governor himself across several team meetings to ensure the intervention responded as a whole and not as individual solutions.

-• expanding the public transport network, improving interconnectivity and frequency, and introducing alternate public transport routes;
+• Expanding the public transport network, improving interconnectivity and frequency, and introducing alternate public transport routes

-• extending the subway line by 9 stations to offer an alternative travel option;
+• Extending the subway line by 9 stations to offer an alternative travel option

-• introducing better traffic management and urban acupuncture (modules for traffic police along the route, better signage, improved safety, better crossings, safer cycling roads);
+• Introducing better traffic management and urban acupuncture (modules for traffic police along the route, better signage, improved safety, better crossings, safer cycling roads)

-• enhancing legal enforcement;
+• Enhancing legal enforcement

-• improving planning and territorial ordering (e.g., not allowing for development without ensuring sufficient public transportation);
+• Improving planning and territorial ordering (e.g., not allowing for development without ensuring sufficient public transportation)

-• promoting sustainable road culture and new ways of thinking about moving around (e.g., carsharing, public transport).
+• Promoting sustainable road culture and new ways of thinking about moving around (e.g., car-sharing, public transport)

 Another crucial result of such an extensive engagement program is the forging of shared responsibility for the problem and, importantly, for finding a solution to it.
 The engagement activities, strategic outreach, and regular feedback loops to locals and stakeholders ensured a sense of collaboration among them.